Kungsleden or better known as “The King´s Trail” is one of the best hikes in Europe.

 The place might look nice and relaxing, but there were a BILLION mosquitoes here, it was impossible to sit down and relax outside the tent, even with long hiking trousers, jacket, and mosquito spray, it was just unbearable.

-There was so many mosquitoes outside the tent so it sounded like rain on the tent roof.
+There were so many mosquitoes outside the tent, so it sounded like rain on the tent roof.

 Day 4 Camping (Tjatka) – Sälka – camping 27KM 10 hours 1000 – 820 Meters above sea level

 The climb up to Tjatka pass (1150m) starts only a few hounded meters after my camp spot and continue for about 6km before you reach the top of the pass, the climb up to the pass is very easy and not steep at all.

 You can find a small wind shelter on the top of the pass, a good place to stop for some fast snacks or lunch before your start descending from the pass.